Narahari-Sundaragopalan/ISQA8086-Team-Project/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 prevention activities.
     Note: We tend to chose the datset corresponding to the year 2013 and then try to document the cleaning of data.

+Currently, we are using the dataset with respect to the year 2013 and have seperated the original dataset containing years 2013 and 2014 into the 2013 and has 116025 observations and 21 variables that need to be cleaned for better data evaluation and analysis.

 **Reference and Citation for Data Source**

     500 Cities: Local Data for Better Health.
 (2016, December 07).
 Retrieved October 14, 2017, from https://catalog.data.gov/dataset/500-cities-local-data-for-better-health-b32fd